linkarys/tablesorter/README.md

 ===========

 The lightweightest jQuery table sorter plugin.
-Design by ryan yang.
+Design by linkarys.
-All right reserved.
+No right reserved!
 2013/05/09